RVitalii/Time-Series/README.md

 # Time-Series

+## Short Description
+This is a celection of time series project with application to finance done during my Master's studies.

 ## How to read files
 Please, follow these steps to view a content of R reports saved as HTML files:
 1. Open this link https://htmlpreview.github.io